TelemetryHarbor/harbor-docs/docs/data-ingestion/php.md

 To send a single data point to Telemetry Harbor using PHP:

 1. Set up the API endpoint and your API key
-2. Create an array with your sensor data
+2. Create an array with your ship data
 3. Convert the data to JSON
 4. Send a POST request to the API endpoint using cURL
 5. Handle the response